RogShotz/CSC-491/README.md

 ### 1/24/23
 Finished writing senior project proposal.
 Started the base repository for the bot.
 Got selenium up and running.
 Created code to both login in by sending keys, or, and what I will be using, is authentication VIA cookie.
 This allows users to submit a Cookie rather than a username and password.
 It's less scary but probably still just as dangerous in terms of security.

+## 1/7/23
+Finished writing relevant filters like on site/ easy apply filter.
+Created a way to parse out a list of job ids and navigate to their web pages.
+At this point I need to continue to work on filling in job applications then review data before actually finishing this with actual application pushes.
+My advisor meeting noted that point, so hopefully by next test, job fill out will be complete and pseudo "applys" will start to be logged.
+This will satisify the criterium for success area.